reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 The very next thing you should do right now is **join us on the [Discord Community](https://discord.gg/AZsgcXu)**!
 Once you've joined and verified (be sure to have DMs enabled), visit the #tutorial channel and message: "@team, I just completed the tutorial!" and we'll give you the `tutorial veteran` badge, so you can more easily help others work through the tutorials.

 If you're interested in using Reach with frontends other than JavaScript, then take time to work through the next section.
-If you're primarily focused on using Reach with JavaScript then we encourage you to get active in the Discord (we're excited to welcome you!) and begin building a project.
+If you're primarily focused on using Reach with JavaScript, then we encourage you to get active in the Discord (we're excited to welcome you!) and begin building a project.
 You might also refer to our [JavaScript Frontend](https://reach-sh.github.io/en/books/essentials/frontend-programming/javascript-frontends/) reference material as additional development support.

 # Rock, Paper, Scissors in Python
 > By Matt Audesse <matt@reach.sh>